-Place prompts are ideas of where to go to work in your nature journal.
-Choosing places to focus your nature journal on, will help you more easily see and connect with the natural world.
+Choosing places as a theme for your nature journal, will help you more easily see and connect with the natural world.
 These nature journal writing prompts show the many choices available to you.

 What you end up creating is a field guide to your own special places.

-Your backyard habitat – Observe the animals that visit, bloom time of plants, the stars in the sky overhead.
-What is a Naturalist’s Garden or Backyard Habitat?
+- Your backyard habitat – Observe the animals that visit, bloom time of plants, the stars in the sky overhead.

-Sky – Try charting the movement of the sun, moon, and stars.
+- Sky – Try charting the movement of the sun, moon, and stars.
 Where does the sun rise on the solstices?
 Is the same spot in winter and summer?
 On the equinoxes?
 Are the same stars over your house every day of the year?
 Name the most common constellations.
 Which way is north?
-Nature Journal Prompt Looking Above

-Water – Record the life and seasonal changes at wetlands, lakes, ponds, streams, backyard ponds and pools.
-How to Photograph Moving Water
+- Water – Record the life and seasonal changes at wetlands, lakes, ponds, streams, backyard ponds and pools.

 More Nature Journal Prompts

 The Nature Journal Prompts guide consists of 37-pages of nature journaling prompts.
 Available for immediate download.

 I collected the best nature journal prompts from over a decade of blog posts and packaged it along with images from my personal nature journals.